 C The macro equilibrium

-D The quantity of output that the economy can produce when it is above the natural rate of unemployment.
+D The quantity of output that the economy can produce when it is at full employment of its labor and physical capital.

 Question #4